 Participants In 2020, 725 PCPs were sampled and 450 completed the questionnaire, for a response rate of 62%.
 In the 2010 survey, 884 were sampled and 605 completed the questionnaire, for a response rate of 68%.

-Method

 Self-report questionnaires on PCP’s perceptions of the extent that nurses shared responsibility for improving the quality of care and the actual contribution of their involvement to the quality of care.
 The data were collected via an internet survey with telephone backup.

 Results